THE WATERSIDE WONDERS JUST BEYOND CAPE TOWN

 Daily Opening times 09:30-15:30 except Good Friday, Christmas Day and New Year’s Day.

-Lunch and accommodation at The Flagship:
+Lunch at The Flagship:

 Chef Duncan Doherty hails from the renowned culinary and wine capital of Franschoek, his connection with wine and food showing in his portfolio of work with Haute Cabriere, Fancourt, The Lanzerac Hotel and the Graham Beck Wine Estate.
 At The Flagship he builds your 5 course meal around the very best wines, pairing them with local sustainable seafood in a relaxed atmosphere that makes you feel completely at home.
 To top it off, 4 sea-facing suites are waiting for you so you can linger in Simonstown for much longer.